ubco-W2022T2-data301/project-group-group25/project_vision.md

 >
 > 6. **Write about who you are.** The best vision statements are about who you are as a company or team and who you wish to become.

+Our Vision: We want to identify lifestyle choices that minimize life insurance premiums while investigating whether or not the criterias make use of harmful stereotypes.

 ## Contracted Grade

-For this project, we agree to contract for a { A+/A/B/C }.
+For this project, we agree to contract for a { A }.